 Born in Yorkshire, England, A.S.
 Byatt read English at Cambridge and continued her studies at Bryn Mawr (PA) and Oxford.
 She taught English and American literature at University College in London before returning to full-time writing in 1983.
 Byatt has served as chairman of the Society of Authors and was also a member of the Kingman Committee on the Teaching of English.
 In 1999 she was made a Dame of the British Empire, an honor which recognized her work as a writer and her overall service and contributions to the United Kingdom.
 In 2002 she received the German Toepfer Foundation’s Shakespeare Prize for distinguished contributions to British culture; in 2009 she was awarded the Blue Metropolis International Literary Grand Prix (Canada).
 Her work is translated into 31 languages.
 A.S.
 Byatt also has a deep interest in science and often participates in onstage dialogues with evolutionary scientists, neuroscientists and specialists on memory.
 A distinguished critic and regular contributor to many British and American newspapers, as well as to The New Yorker magazine, Byatt has also served as a judge of various literary prizes, including the Booker Prize.
-In 2014 A. S. Byatt was elected by the American Academy of Arts & Sciences as a Foreign Honorary Member.
+In 2014 Byatt was elected by the American Academy of Arts & Sciences as a Foreign Honorary Member.
 In 2016 A. S. Byatt was awarded the Erasmus Prize for her “exceptional contribution” to arts and culture, and in 2017 she was awarded the Park Kyong-ni Prize which is the primary international literary award of South Korea.

 Try refreshing the page or contact us if the problem persists.